Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.Ingestion/TROUBLESHOOTING.md

 1. Check that the application or user making the request has sufficient permissions:
    * See this document to [manage access to data collection rule](https://learn.microsoft.com/azure/azure-monitor/logs/tutorial-logs-ingestion-portal#assign-permissions-to-the-dcr).
    * To ingest logs, ensure the service principal is assigned the **Monitoring Metrics Publisher** role for the data collection rule.
 1. If the user or application is granted sufficient privileges to upload logs, ensure you're authenticating as that user/application.
-If you're authenticating using the [DefaultAzureCredential](https://github.com/Azure/azure-sdk-for-java/blob/main/sdk/identity/azure-identity/README.md#authenticating-with-defaultazurecredential), check the logs to verify that the credential used is the one you expected.
+If you're authenticating using the [DefaultAzureCredential](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/identity/Azure.Identity/README.md#defaultazurecredential), check the logs to verify that the credential used is the one you expected.
 To enable logging, see the [Enable client logging](#enable-client-logging) section.
 1. The permissions may take up to 30 minutes to propagate.
 So, if the permissions were granted recently, retry after some time.

 ### Troubleshooting missing logs

 When you send logs to Azure Monitor for ingestion, the request may succeed, but you may not see the data appearing in the designated Log Analytics workspace table as configured in the DCR.
 To investigate and resolve this issue, ensure the following:

-* Double-check that you're using the correct data collection endpoint when configuring the `LogsIngestionClientBuilder`.
+* Double-check that you're using the correct data collection endpoint when configuring the `LogsIngestionClient`.
 Using the wrong endpoint can result in data not being properly sent to the Log Analytics workspace.

-* Make sure you provide the correct DCR ID to the `upload` method.
+* Make sure you provide the correct DCR ID to the `Upload` method.
 The DCR ID is an immutable identifier that determines the transformation rules applied to the uploaded logs and directs them to the appropriate Log Analytics workspace table.

 * Verify that the custom table specified in the DCR exists in the Log Analytics workspace.
 Ensure that you provide the accurate name of the custom table to the upload method.
 Mismatched table names can lead to logs not being stored correctly.